alxelerator/dedupUMI/README.md

 # Deduplicate FASTQ sequences using UMIs

-Dedupuplicate_UMI is a tool written in *rust* to **alignment-free** remove exact-duplicate FASTQ read-pairs using UMI sequences.
+Dedupuplicate_UMI is a tool written in *rust* to remove **alignment-free** exact-duplicate FASTQ read-pairs using the UMI sequences-library approach.
 Duplicates are identified using a concatenation of R1, R2 and UMI sequences approach.
 For duplicate molecules the read-pair with the highest **total base PHRED quality score** is retained.